-These banana cream cupcakes are the bomb!
-Light and fluffy and every bite is like a little surprise explosion of flavor in your mouth.
-Ladies and gentlemen, I have managed to fuse my obsession for banana bread, banana cream pie and cupcakes to create this deliciously Frankensteinian treat.
+So, I have managed to fuse my obsession for banana bread, banana cream pie and cupcakes to create this deliciously Frankensteinian treat Gluten-Free & Vegan Banana-Cream Cupcakes.
 It’s like a banana muffin topped with loads of icing and crunchy little bits of banana crumbs stuffed with a sweet vanilla pudding on the inside.
 It’s just decadent over decadent.

 I have always been enamored with banana bread.
 It’s just one of those things that you can’t go wrong with no matter what variation you make.
 Also, a few months ago, I had made an amazing banana-coconut cream pie that I finished on my own in 2 days.
 And then who doesn’t love to have a cupcake loaded with icing?
 So, the most logical thing to do next is to combine them!

-This was my first time making cupcakes and I have to say that these were quite daunting because those Instagram pictures always look so perfect and knowing myself and my clumsy fingers I thought I might mess it up.
-To my surprise, a few YouTube tutorials later accompanied with a few rejects; I was pleasantly surprised at how easy it was to learn.
+This was my first time making cupcakes and I have to say that these were quite daunting because Instagram has a way of portraying these perfectly constructed little cupcakes and knowing myself and my clumsy fingers I thought I might mess it up.
+To my surprise, a few YouTube tutorials later accompanied with a few rejects; I was pleasantly surprised on how easy it was to learn.
 If you are a beginner like I was, I would recommend using a closed star-shaped one (like a Wilton 2D) which makes it easier to cover up any mistakes but the chunky circular one is quite beautiful as well (like a Wilton #12).

 You don’t have to make the filling option if you are short on time but they are a nice touch to the cupcake.
 Either way, these little cupcakes do require a little elbow grease, patience and time but they are such a treat and are a great way to show that special someone you are bananas for them.
 Oh, and you’ll enjoy gobbling up all of those rejects too!
 I hope you enjoy these and I would love to see any variations that you have created.
 Happy baking!